colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-tables/formulas-for-tables.md

 ## sortby

-This function sorts a table by the values of a column:
+This formula sorts a table by the values of a column:

 ```deci live
 Flights = {